 How does it make you feel to know that many other nations have banned cosmetic animal testing, yet the U.S. is so far behind?

-It’s infuriating to know that the US has yet to ban cosmetic animal testing as so many other nations have.
+Dave Navarro: It’s infuriating to know that the US has yet to ban cosmetic animal testing.
+So many other nations have!
 As the nation most known for our contributions to entertainment we have a duty to take this stand.
 We use more makeup in the name of “glamour” than anyone else.
 We beg for and crave attention.
 If we are so desperate to have all the world’s eyes upon us, let’s do it with compassion and set an example in the process.
 What are we saying as a society when we see our favorite actress on the red carpet and say, “Wow, she looks gorgeous.
 Too bad so many defenseless animals suffered and were ultimately destroyed so she can look that way.”

 I believe that once you’ve truly connected with an animal, there’s no going back.
 You look at cosmetics a different way.
 Have you ever experienced a particularly powerful connection with an animal?

-When I was a child I had a dog named Dusty.
+Dave Navarro: When I was a child I had a dog named Dusty.
 He got loose and ran away one day.
-While he was running around the neighborhood he was hit by a car, not fatally but he was badly injured.
+While he was running around the neighborhood he was hit by a car.
+Not fatally, but he was badly injured.
 We found him, took him to the vet and he underwent a series of skin grafts and reconstructive surgeries.
 My heart ached for him as this was my first introduction to suffering on any level.
 To this day, the thought of a suffering animal takes me back to that vulnerable 6 year old kid, traumatized by the fear of his beloved pet’s pain.

 How has speaking up for animals changed your life?

-My intention is to help save the lives of so many animals but a strange bi-product of my efforts has had an unusual side effect.
-I have found myself more compassionate towards humans as well.
-I think there is validity in the thinking that our “compassion” lives within us as a muscle and the more we use it the stronger and more effective it becomes.
+Dave Navarro: My intention is to help save the lives of so many animals.
+But a strange byproduct of my efforts has had an unusual side effect: I have found myself more compassionate towards humans as well.
+I think there is validity in the thinking that our “compassion” lives within us as a muscle.
+And the more we use it, the stronger and more effective it becomes.